scvannost/epicpy/README.md

 Possible errors thrown are `FileNotFound`, if 'test.txt' does not exist, or a generic `Exception`, if there was an error in the R processing.

-epicpy requires console access, as it calls Rscript from the shell.
+epicpy requires console access, as it calls `Rscript` from the shell.
 Additionally, it needs write access to the folder it's in.
-Note that it creates/writes and deletes /temp.txt in the folder it acts in.
+Note that it creates/writes and deletes the file `/temp.txt` in the folder it acts in.
 It will be updated to use a better filename if I get around to it.

 Feature creation by request.